 Wild or planted: the forest behaves accordingly

 The Hidden Life of Trees alerts on the essential differences between planted and primeval forest.
 The suffering, tortured trees on the urban, compact land are being literally suffocated.
 Lacking the microbial diversity that a healthy, diversified forest has, the soil in our city parks is like junk food.
-Our footprints further squash the dirt around the trees’ underground roots cutting off the life support that cannot circulate naturally around.
+Our footprints further squash the dirt around the trees’ underground roots cutting off the life support that cannot circulate naturally.

 Saving native, real forests, is the mission of the eco-warrior who wrote about the natural world in many other books.
 The Hidden Life of Trees is his internationally most renowned masterpiece.
-I saw a hardcover copy from the Americas through the UK, Israel, to Hong Kong, and bought a Czech translation for my father, who spent countless weekends managing the forests around my hometown bordering Slovakia.
+I saw a hardcover copy from the Americas through the UK, Israel, to Hong Kong, and bought a Czech translation for my father, who spent countless weekends managing the protected forests around my hometown.
 He gasped, after reading it.
 He was never before been able to imagine all that suffering the trees must go through when being “helped” by human intervention, mainly for a profit.
 From his own experience, he knew that trees have a sense of time as Wohlleben writes — “Rising temperatures mean it’s spring.
 Falling temperatures mean it’s fall”, but the vast majority of the content was disturbingly revealing.

 So, why we have been ignoring trees recently?
-We know that we need the photosynthesising giants to breathe clean air, to have oxygen in a sufficient amount for survival.
+We know that we need the photosynthesising giants to breathe clean air, to have oxygen for survival.
 Yet, in our hectic, materialist culture, Wohlleben writes that “the main reason we misunderstand trees is that they are so incredibly slow.
 Their complete life-span is at least five times as long as ours.”
 On the surface trees are inert, rustled only by the force of the wind, pushed down by the galeforce of a storm, devoured by insects or wild animals, frozen to nihilist corpses, or struck by a lightning, but they are active too.
 “Water and nutrients – that is to say, ‘tree blood’—flow from the roots up to the leaves at the rate of a third of an inch per second.”
 Quite a metabolism, isn’t it?
-There is so much more to discover in this compact book, I gave you only a taste of the wonders inscribed so beautifully inside.
+There is so much more to discover in this compact book, I shared with you only a taste of the wonders inscribed so beautifully inside.